baharcos/covid_19_mobility/README.md

 on a macbook this can simply be done by moving .exe in to usr/bin/local.
 4. Install Estimagic by $ conda config --add channels conda-forge $ conda install -c opensourceeconomics estimagic : https://estimagic.readthedocs.io/en/latest/getting_started/installation.html
 5. Before running the project create and activate the envrionment by: $ conda env create -f environment.yml and then $ conda activate covid_19_mobility
-6. We rely on pytask to run the project once the project is cloned and all above steps are completed $ conda develop .
+6. We rely on pytask to run the project once the project is cloned and all above steps are completed $ conda develop . and the
 $ pytask

 ### Project Structure